daltonclaybrook/avplayer-adapter-ios/README.md

 ...

-//Once you have your player and plugin initialized you can set the adapter self.plugin.adapter = YBAVPlayerAdapterSwiftTranformer.transform(from: YBAVPlayerAdapter(player: player))
+// Once you have your player and plugin initialized you can set the adapter self.plugin.adapter = YBAVPlayerAdapterSwiftTranformer.transform(from: YBAVPlayerAdapter(player: player))

 ...

-//If you want to setup the ads adapter self.plugin.adsAdapter = YBAVPlayerAdapterSwiftTranformer.transform(from: YBAVPlayerAdsAdapter(player: player))
+// If you want to setup the ads adapter self.plugin.adsAdapter = YBAVPlayerAdapterSwiftTranformer.transform(from: YBAVPlayerAdsAdapter(player: player))

 ...

-//When the ad finishes
+// When the ad finishes
 self.plugin.removeAdsAdapter()

 ...